History of Spain: Decline under the 'Minor' Habsburgs (17th century)

 Spain's severe financial difficulties began in the middle 16th century, and continued for the remainder of Habsburg rule.
 Despite the successes of Spanish armies, the period was marked by monetary inflation, mercantilism, and a variety of government monopolies and interventions.
 Spanish kings were forced to declare sovereign defaults nine times between 1557 and 1666.

 Philip II died in 1598, and was succeeded by his son Philip III.
 In his reign (1598–1621) a ten-year truce with the Dutch was overshadowed in 1618 by Spain's involvement in the European-wide Thirty Years' War.
-Philip III was succeeded in 1621 by his son Philip IV of Spain (reigned 1621–65).
+Philip III was succeeded in 1621 by his son Philip IV (reigned 1621–65).
 Much of the policy was conducted by the Count-Duke of Olivares, the inept prime minister from 1621 to 1643.
 He over-exerted Spain in foreign affairs and unsuccessfully attempted domestic reform.
 His policy of committing Spain to recapture Holland led to a renewal of the Eighty Years' War while Spain was also embroiled in the Thirty Years' War (1618–1648).
 His attempts to centralise power and increase wartime taxation led to revolts in Catalonia and in Portugal, which brought about his downfall.

 During the Thirty Years' War, in which various Protestant forces battled Imperial armies, France provided subsidies to Habsburg enemies, especially Sweden.
 Sweden lost and France's First Minister, Cardinal Richelieu, in 1635 declared war on Spain.
 The open war with Spain started with a victory for the French at Les Avins in 1635.
 The following year Spanish forces based in the Southern Netherlands hit back with devastating lightning campaigns in northern France that left the economy of the region in tatters.
 After 1636, however, Olivares, fearful of provoking another bankruptcy, stopped the advance.
 In 1640, both Portugal and Catalonia rebelled.
 Portugal was lost for good; in northern Italy and most of Catalonia, French forces were expelled and Catalonia's independence was suppressed.
 In 1643, the French defeated one of Spain's best armies at Rocroi, northern France.

 Louis XIV of France and Philip IV of Spain at the Meeting on the Isle of Pheasants in June 1660, part of the process to put an end to the Franco-Spanish War (1635–59).

 The Spanish "Golden Age" politically ends no later than 1659, with the Treaty of the Pyrenees, ratified between France and Habsburg Spain.